- Andy Robinson

 Those who make learning and professional development a priority will create significant competitive advantage for themselves, which in the current job market and economic times, has never been more important.

 Consider the following ways to continue to “Sharpen Your Saw “:

 2. Become Certified.
-Obtain a key business license, certification or other professional designation.
+Obtain a key business license, certification, or other professional designation.
 Enhance your credentials and professional standing in your field.
 Many certification programs are now offered online.
 The certification and licensure process offers an excellent learning opportunity AND awards you with a highly marketable designation in the end – a double bonus.

 3. Join Toastmasters.
-Improve you public speaking skills.
+Improve your public speaking skills.
 The “art” of public speaking is, and always will be, a highly marketable skill set.
 Toastmasters offers a structured and disciplined program for improving your ability to speak comfortably and effectively to small and large groups.
 It is also an excellent business networking opportunity.

 4. Enroll in a Class.
 Seek out classroom learning opportunities at your local college or university.
 Consider an advanced degree or simply deepen your knowledge base in a chosen field of study.
 Many local colleges and universities offer excellent after-hours and weekend study programs.

 5. Focus on Your Strengths.
 Dive deeper into one or more of your areas of strength.
 Actively seek out opportunities to spend more time in the areas where you add the highest value and which align best with those things that strengthen you.